yoonjoung/COVID19_Global_Curves/README.md

 # COVID19_Global_Curves

 This repository has:
-- csv dataset for COVID19 curves by country.
+- dtacurve_global.csv - dataset for COVID19 curves by country.
 Detailed note on the csv file is available here: https://rpubs.com/YJ_Choi/COVID19_Global
 - R markdown file to generate the csv dataset from source data (see below)

 Note on source Data: